sachinsu/sachinsu.github.io/work_journal/software.md

 - Kalman filter - A Kalman Filter is a funnel which takes two or more imperfect and unreliable information sources and generates a more accurate estimate of what you want to know.  trust based weighted averaging is the heart of the Kalman filter.

+- How CPU works,
+    - RAM - computer’s main memory bank, a large multi-purpose space which stores all the data used by programs running on your computer.
+That includes the program code itself as well as the code at the core of the operating system.
+The CPU always reads machine code directly from RAM, and code can’t be run if it isn’t loaded into RAM.
+    - The CPU stores an instruction pointer which points to the location in RAM where it’s going to fetch the next instruction.
+After executing each instruction, the CPU moves the pointer and repeats.
+This is the fetch-execute cycle
+    - This instruction pointer is stored in a register.
+Registers are small storage buckets that are extremely fast for the CPU to read and write to.
+Each CPU architecture has a xed set of registers, used for everything from storing temporary values during computations to conguring the processor.
+    - The kernel, however, is the core of the operating system.
+When you boot up your computer, the instruction pointer starts at a program somewhere.
+That program is the kernel.
+The kernel has near-full access to your computer’s memory, peripherals, and other resources, and is in charge of running software installed on your computer (known as userland  programs).
+    - Processors execute instructions in an innite fetch-execute loop and don’t have any concept of operating systems or programs.
+The processor’s mode, usually stored in a register, determines what instructions may be executed.
+Operating system code runs in kernel mode and switches to user mode to run programs.
+    - To run a binary, the operating system switches to user mode and points the processor to the code’s entry point in RAM.
+Because they only have the privileges of user mode, programs that want to interact with the world need to jump to OS code for help.
+System calls are a standardized way for programs to switch from user mode to kernel mode and into OS code.
+    - Programs typically use these syscalls by calling shared library functions.
+These wrap machine code for either software interrupts or architecture-specic syscall instructions that transfer control to the OS kernel and switch rings.
+The kernel does its business and switches back to user mode and returns to the program code.